-THE DIFFERENCE BETWEEN DEVELOPMENT, INNOVATION AND DISRUPTION
+THE DIFFERENCE BETWEEN DEVELOPMENT, INNOVATION, AND DISRUPTION

-Therefore, let’s get the concepts in place.
+Let’s get the concepts into place.

 Innovation is a process as well as a result.

-An example of innovation is, when Apple invented Live Photos.
+An example of innovation is when Apple invented Live Photos.

-Another concrete example is Pretotyping, that specially within digitalization is a popular approach – for example, take a look at this interesting article from Medium: “Break the Innovation barrier with Pretotyping”.
+Another concrete example is Pretotyping, that within digitalization is a popular approach – for example, take a look at this interesting article from Medium: “Break the Innovation barrier with Pretotyping”.

 Disruption means destruction or disturbance.

-PERSPECTIVATION AND EXAMPLES OF DISRUPTION
+PERSPECTIVE AND EXAMPLES OF DISRUPTION